-Adding weight and materiality to abstract notions of time and place is a signature pattern of Strands, a formation etched in reverse by Italian novelist Italo Calvino who imbued vitality and meaning of simple objects beyond their materiality.
+Adding weight and materiality to abstract notions of time and place is a signature pattern of Strand’s writing, a formation etched in reverse by Italian novelist Italo Calvino who imbued vitality and meaning of simple objects beyond their materiality.

 E is for endings, endings to poems, last words designed to release us back into our world with the momentary illusion that no harm has been done.
 They are various, and inscribe themselves in the ghostly aftermath of any work of art.

-Steinbeck once lamented that no one invented words anymore.
-Indeed, a burdensome aspect of being is that we lack words – and thus communication – for the most unique but universal feelings, like longing for the impossible and feeling alienated when we try to step back into memory or resentment at spring when it fails to be summer.
+John Steinbeck once lamented that no one invented words anymore.
+Indeed, a burdensome aspect of being is that we lack words – and thus communication – for the most unique but universal feelings, like longing for the impossible and feeling alienated when we try to step back into memory or resentment at spring for failing to be summer.

-Poet David Whyte’s polishes a few tarnished words in his collection Consolations.
+Poet David Whyte polishes a few tarnished words in his collection Consolations.
 Whyte’s “joy” is “a meeting place of deep intentionality and of self-forgetting.”
-Strand’s definition is different but equally autobiographical: “J is for the joy of writing.
+Strand’s definition in The Weather of Words is different but equally autobiographical: “J is for the joy of writing.
 As if there were such a thing.”

 Perhaps this is why there are so many languages.